ncase/covid-19/words.md

 Remember we said "stuff like doorknobs" accounts for 10% of new infections?
 The technical jargon for things that can pass a virus from one human to another is a **"fomite".**

 10% means frequent deep cleanings of public spaces – subways, libraries, and malls – can reduce Rt by up to 10%.
-Which sounds useless, but if it reduces Rt from 1.05 to 0.95... that's Rt<1 = tens of thousands of lives saved.
+Which sounds useless, but if it reduces Rt from 1.05 to 0.95... that's Rt<1 = lives saved.

 // calc?